Beast of Busco: Cultural impact

-Oscar's memory lives on in Churubusco's Turtle Days festival held each June.
-It includes a parade, carnival and turtle races.
+Oscar's legacy lives on in Churubusco's annual Turtle Days festival, held each June.
+The festival features a parade, carnival, and turtle races.

-A turtle shell labeled "Beast of Busco" hangs in the Two Brothers Restaurant in Decatur, Indiana.
+A turtle shell labeled "Beast of Busco" is displayed at the Two Brothers Restaurant in Decatur, Indiana.

-A small concrete statue of a turtle sits on the sidewalk at the main intersection in the center of Churubusco.
+A small concrete statue depicting a turtle is located on the sidewalk at the main intersection in central Churubusco.